salhi100/django_airbnb_cloning_practice/README.md

   - use blocks in all_rooms.html
   - create partials such as footers, headers and include it on base.html

-./config/urls.py

-- serves as routes.js
+- ./config/urls.py serves as routes.js

-./core/urls.py
+- ./core/urls.py serves as globalrouter

-- need to be made manually
+  - there is no urls.py for core app(since it is app we made), so we need to be make urls.py manually
-- serves as globalrouter

-- HTTPResponse to render HTML content, send it to user
-- context
-- {{}} stuff: inserting Python logics in static template
--

-- Ugly template until 10.3

 # 11. HomeView